pubkey/sticky-load-balancer/README.md

 Create own sticky strategies to distribute requests.

 # Dependencies
-This modules need the npm-module 'farmhash'.
+This module needs the npm-module 'farmhash'.
 To use this u need a compiler.
 For Linux you can run the following commands
 ```{r, engine='bash', count_lines}
 apt-get install build-essential